nonZero/setups/sysop.md

+# Creating a sysop user

 So... if you read this we assume you can connect to your new vps with a public key using the following command:

     ssh root@myproject.mydomain.com

-You might need to approve your host one time:

-    The authenticity of host 'myproject.mydomain.com (111.222.33.4)' can't be established.
-    ECDSA key fingerprint is SHA256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
-    Are you sure you want to continue connecting (yes/no)?

-Enter `yes`.

 In the next step we will create another user called `sysop`.
 This user will be used for all administrative tasks instead of root.
 We will give this user full premissions, just as root, but only when using the `sudo` command.
-This does not provide better security, but will allow us to make less damage unnoticed :-)

 Create the `sysop` user: